Tales from the Crypt (TV series): Nominations

-Cancelled reboots
+Revival attempts

 In July 2011, it was announced that Gilbert Adler, who produced the original series, was working with Andrew Cosby to develop a new Tales from the Crypt series.
-It was said to be a continuous story, rather than an anthology, and would also omit The Cryptkeeper.
+It was said to be a continuous story, rather than an anthology, and would omit The Cryptkeeper.
 The series was unsuccessfully shopped to several major networks.

 In January 2016, Entertainment Weekly reported that M. Night Shyamalan would helm a series reboot as part of TNT's new two-hour horror block.
 The network ordered a 10-episode season that was slated for fall 2017.
 The series was to keep the episodic anthology format, but without The Cryptkeeper.
-In June 2017, it was announced that TNT would not move forward with the series due to legal rights issues concerning the rights for the characters from Tales from the Crypt Holdings.
+In June 2017, it was announced that TNT would not move forward with the series due to legal issues concerning the rights for the characters from Tales from the Crypt Holdings.